isomerpages/imda-codesg/_infocomm-media-clubs-cca/DISCOVER: Out Of Classroom Exp/Jul & Aug 22 Learning Journeys.md

 Singapore 339348
 <br>

 *Please note that if your group size attending is 15-20, you will be combined with another school for your learning journey.
-If group size cannot be met on the school’s chosen date, IMDA reserves the right to make necessary adjustments and will notify the school of such changes.
+If group size cannot be met on the school’s chosen date, <p style="color:Red;"> IMDA reserves the right to make necessary adjustments and will notify the school of such changes..</p>*